Northwest Horticultural Council

 Section 4 – The trustees shall hold such other regular and special meetings as they shall determine.
 Notice of meetings shall be given as determined by the board.

 Section 5 – A majority of the trustees shall be necessary to constitute a quorum.
-An additional vote of a majority of the trustees present at any meeting shall be required to take any action not otherwise requiring another voting standard as may be set forth in these bylaws.
+Except as otherwise specified in these bylaws, a vote of a majority of the trustees present at any meeting shall be required to take any action.

 Section 6 – Special meetings of the Board of Trustees may be called at any time by the Chairman, or in his absence by the Vice-Chairman, or by the President; and must be called by the President upon request of two trustees.
 Notice of special meetings of the trustees shall be sent at least five days prior to the day of the meeting.